bytecodealliance/wasmtime/docs/examples-profiling-vtune.md

 core::ptr::slice_from_raw_parts::hc5cb6f1b39a0e7a1                                            wasmtime          0.066s
 _$LT$usize$u20$as$u20$core..slice..SliceIndex$LT$$u5b$T$u5d$$GT$$GT$::get::h70c7f142eeeee8bd  wasmtime          0.066s
 ```

-Note again, wasmtime must be built with the `vtune` feature flag enabled.
-From here you there are several options for further analysis.
-Below is an example view of the collected as seen in VTune's gui with it's many options.
+### Example: Importing Results into GUI

+Results directories created by `amplxe-cl` can be imported in the VTune GUI by
+clicking "Open > Result".
+Below is a visualization of the collected data as seen
+in VTune's GUI:

 ![vtune report output](assets/vtune-gui-fib.png)

-For more information on VTune and the analysis tools it provides see the docs [`here`](https://software.intel.com/en-us/vtune-help).
+### Example: GUI Collection

+VTune can collect data in multiple ways (see `amplxe-cl` CLI discussion above);
+another way is to use the VTune GUI directly.
+A standard work flow might look
+like:

+- Open VTune Profiler
+- "Configure Analysis" with
+  - "Application" set to `/path/to/wasmtime` (e.g., `target/debug/wasmtime`)
+  - "Application parameters" set to `--vtune /path/to/module.wasm`
+  - "Working directory" set as appropriate
+  - Enable "Hardware Event-Based Sampling," which may require some system
+    configuration, e.g. `sysctl -w kernel.perf_event_paranoid=0`
+- Start the analysis